cloudneutral/pestcontrol/README.md

 ## How it works

-Whack-a-node is made of:
+Pest Control consists of two parts:

-1. A spring-boot web app for the visuals (with a REST API)
+1. A front-end web app for the visuals along with a REST API for automation.
-1. Bash scripts for retrieving cluster status and details, causing disruptions, recover nodes, etc.
-2. Bash scripts for quick and easy installing and configuring of a local CockroachDB cluster.
+2. Bash scripts for easy installing and management of local CockroachDB clusters.

-The command-line bash scripts can be used independently of the web app.
-The web app in turn uses the bash scripts to pass commands to the CockroachDB cluster and JDBC to run basic workloads.
+The web app adapts to the logged in cluster type.
+It can be either CockroachDB Cloud or a local, self-hosted cluster.
+It mainly uses the Cockroach Cloud and Cluster APIs for interaction with the cluster, with the exception for local clusters that don't provide any disruption API like Cockroach Cloud.
+For that, it uses bash scripts to pass for disrupting and recovering node failures.

+Lastly, it uses JDBC to run optional user triggered workloads against the cluster.

 # Terms of Use